Purpose

 Example 2

-Create the sample table.
+Create the sample tables.

 CREATE TABLE employees1 ( id NUMBER, name VARCHAR2(20), salary NUMBER );CREATE TABLE employees2 ( id NUMBER, name VARCHAR2(20), salary NUMBER );Insert test data.